 The beeping started at 4AM.
 Where is it coming from?
 Get the ladder and a new battery.
 Who put a dead battery with the new ones?
 Get another battery.
 Seriously, that one is dead, too?
 Stop the beeping!

-Not exactly proud of this, but I’ve watched every episode of Friends.
-Twice.
+Not exactly proud of this, but I’ve watched every episode of Friends multiple times.
 It makes me laugh.
 (There’s one aspect of it that I wish was different, but that’s another topic for another discussion.)
 So, when the beeping started at 4AM and continued every minute for a half hour (seeming like an eternity), I kept thinking about the episode where Phoebe couldn’t stop her fire alarm from going off.

 She took the battery out.
-She ripped the alarm off the ceiling.
+It kept beeping.
+She then ripped the alarm off the ceiling.
+Still beeping.
 She smashed it with a shoe.
+Beeping.
 Then, she wrapped it in a blanket and sent it down the garbage shoot only to have it returned to her by a fireman, the alarm still beeping.

 So glad my husband handled the situation when the beeping began at 4AM, and he did so with patience even as I lay in bed chuckling every time a “new” battery failed to work.
 (It seems appropriate at this point to acknowledge that my husband is an insanely and frustratingly patient person.
-I would have went Phoebe if it was just me.)
+I would have done something like what Phoebe did if it was just me.)

-Then I realized how often in life I just wanted something to stop – pain, disappointment, fear, etc. – and was willing to do just about anything to make that happen.
+Then I realized how often in life I just wanted something to stop — pain, disappointment, fear — and was willing to do just about anything to make that happen.
 That never turns out well.

 Stop the pain through substance abuse or self-mutilation.
 Stop the loneliness with inappropriate physical contact.
 Stop the chaos by finding comfort in food.
 Do anything and everything to stop the pain and discomfort.
 (These aren’t all mine.
 I just wanted to share the space a bit.)